InternetFreedomFoundation/archive/content/post/a-republic-day-letter-from-iff.md

 +++
-author = "Apar Gupta"
+author = 'Apar Gupta'
-categories = ["Official Announcement"] date = 2019-01-26T06:59:22Z
+categories = ['Official Announcement'] date = 2019-01-26T06:59:22Z
-description = ""
+description = ''
 draft = false
-slug = "a-republic-day-letter-from-iff"
+slug = 'a-republic-day-letter-from-iff'
-summary = "This republic day we reflect on our constitutional promises.
+summary = 'This republic day we reflect on our constitutional promises.
 For liberty, fraternity, equality and justice in technology.
-In 2019 we promise to keep up momentum on the internet freedom tableau! " tags = ["Official Announcement"] title = "A Republic Day letter from IFF"
+In 2019 we promise to keep up momentum on the internet freedom tableau! ' tags = ['Official Announcement'] title = 'A Republic Day letter from IFF'

 +++